byuitechops/d2l-to-canvas-conversion-tool/documentation/overview.md

 ### Async Operations

-In order to run each step one-by-one without stepping on our own toes, the **async library** will be used.
+In order to run each step one-by-one without stepping on our own toes, the **async library** will be used, specifically the async.waterfall method.

 ### Compression Operations